syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Formatting.md

 ## Outline

-Essential Edit provides Visual Studio-like support for collapsing and expanding blocks of code through the use of Collapsers (plus-minus buttons).
+Essential Edit provides Visual Studio-like support for collapsing and expanding blocks of code through the use of Collapser (plus-minus buttons).
 Sections of code which form the outlining blocks can be specified by using the configuration settings.
 The outlining blocks can be specified for code as well as for plain text.
 By Setting the `ShowOutliningCollapsers` property to true, we can enable or disable automatic outlining in EditControl.

 Outlining can be performed by having appropriate `lexem`, `split`, and `extension` tag entries in the configuration file.
 Refer to the Configuration Settings topic for more information regarding the configuration file.
 EditControl provides the following methods to support Outlining.